MobiDataLab/mdl-semantic-enrichment/README.md

 ## **Use of the semantic enrichment processor**

-The semantic enrichment processor can be used in a variety of ways.
+The semantic enrichment processor can be used in a variety of ways (extensive walkthroughs will be provided in the deliverable 4.8, which will be accessible [here](https://mobidatalab.eu/publications/).
+Below, we provide some brief explanations.

 First, one must open a command line and then activate the virtual environment that has been prepared during the installation procedure -- this can be done by typing ```conda activate name_environment```.
 Once this is done, the user can:

 1. use the semantic enrichment processor locally via an interactive user interface.
 To this end, the user must type ```python mat_builder_ui.py```.
 In the command line it will then appear an URL pointing to the user interface that the user will be able to access with any web browser of preference.
-We refer the reader to the deliverable 4.7, version 1, for an extensive walkthrough on how to use the user interface.
-The deliverable can be accessed [here](https://mobidatalab.eu/publications/).

 2. The functionalities of the modules provided with the processor can be accessed via API end-points.
 To this end, we refer the reader to the Python scripts ```mat_builder_api.py```, which sets up a server with the API end-points associated with the various modules, and the script ```examples_api_request.py```, which remotely access the aforementioned end-points via HTTP POST and GET requests.
 For more information on the API endpoints the user can use the server '\docs' endpoint.